bijoychandraAU/bijoychandraau.github.io/Research.md

 layout: post
 categories: media
 ---
-Overall goal of my research is sustainable developement.
-The changing climate and exponential population has demanded for Food and Water resources.
-TO meet this demands, my research aims to fulfill them through sustainalble mangameent of water resources.
+Overall goal of my research focus in sustainable developement.
+The changing climate and exponential population has increased demanded for food and Water resources.
+To meet this demands, my research aims to fulfill them through a sustainable mangameent.

 # RESEARCH INTEREST